cerb/cerb.github.io/_guides/developers/run-webdriver-tests.md

 This means that no issues were encountered while running the installer and creating Cerb's database schema.

-### Finish the installation

-Navigate to <http://localhost:8080/index.php/> and complete the installation.

-Close the browser window when finished.

 # Run the WebDriver tests

 Now we'll configure the WebDriver tests to automatically create sample data using Cerb's web interface.